kftaylor/kftaylor.github.io/about.md

 This is a project I worked on earlier this year.
 I shipped to the [App Store](http://pinkyapp.com){:target="_blank"} in June.
 I led all aspects of writing requirements and wireframing.
 I worked with a designer to polish and a developer to build.

 I used [Quip](https://quip.com/wBAaA8msyPoN){:target="_blank"} to write initial requirements to share and get feedback.
-I used [Invision App](https://invis.io/M957BYD8V){:target="_blank"} for sharing clickthrough screens and UX.
+I used [Invision App](https://invis.io/M957BYD8V){:target="_blank"} for sharing screens and experience.
 I used [Sketch](https://sketch.cloud/s/RWOy/p/onboarding){:target="_blank"} to iterate on high fidelity designs.
 I used [Zeplin](https://scene.zeplin.io/project/56d88a9e32057a3d4cde4666){:target="_blank"} to share layered Sketch files with developer.

 ![]({{ site.baseurl }}/forestryio/images/Screenshot%202016-11-16%2023.36.55.png)

 ### Outcome

-The project cost about $2,000 total.
+The project cost about $2,000 in total.
 It has $0 recurring cost.
 I've been able to generate some organic downloads, but I knew going in that generating downloads in the App Store would be very expensive and time-consuming.
 It was a great learning experience getting an app in the App Store and it continues to be a utility that I and a few friends can use 😀